All About Psychology Professors

 Types of Psychology Professor

-In 2016, there was an estimated number of 46,900 jobs in the United States for Psychology Professor.
+In the United States, there were 46,900 jobs for Psychology Professor in 2016.
 New jobs are being produced at a rate of 15.1% which is above the national average.
 The Bureau of Labor Statistics predicts 7,100 new jobs for Psychology Professor by 2026.
-Due to new job openings and attrition, there will be an average of 4,500 job openings in this field each year.
+The BLS estimates 4,500 yearly job openings in this field.

 The states with the most job growth for Psychology Professor are Utah, Colorado, and Missouri.
 Watch out if you plan on working in Wyoming, North Dakota, or Maine.
 These states have the worst job growth for this type of profession.